 Taking out my mobile, I call Tempe’s number again.
 It begins ringing.
 My heart skips.
 The sound is coming from the nearest bedroom.
 I peer around the frame of the door.
 The queen-sized bed is covered in clothes and rumpled bedding.
 The floor-to-ceiling wardrobes are open and have been ransacked.
 Clothes are scattered on the floor, crumpled and trodden underfoot.

 Again, I call Tempe’s number.
 The screen lights up in the darkest corner of the room.
 Pushing aside shoes, I uncover the handset.
 There are twelve missed calls.
 Three are from me.
 The battery is almost dead.

 At that same moment, I notice a spray pattern of dark droplets on the pale carpet.
 Blood.
 Dry to the touch.
 There are deeper stains closer to the bathroom.
 As I step into the doorway, I see a bloody handprint on the edge of the bathtub.
 Shuffling sideways, I steel myself for what might be coming.
 A hinged glass partition acts as a shower screen.
 I peer around the edge of the glass, expecting the worst.

-From the multi-million-copy bestselling author behind The Secrets She Keeps, a major BBC series, comes a gripping new standalone thriller
+From the multi-million-copy bestselling author of Richard & Judy Summer 2021 Pick When She Was Good, comes a gripping new standalone thriller

 Philomena McCarthy has defied the odds and become a promising young officer with the Metropolitan Police despite being the daughter of a notorious London gangster.
 Called to the scene of a domestic assault, she rescues a young woman, Tempe Brown, the girlfriend of a decorated detective.
 The incident is hushed up, but Phil has unwittingly made a dangerous enemy with powerful friends.